 - ¼ cup of hydrogen peroxide

-Pour these two in a spray bottle and shake for 20-30 seconds to mix well.
-Spray on the slippery floor and wait for 10 minutes.
+First, pour these two into a spray bottle and shake for 20-30 seconds to mix well.
+Then, spray on the floor and wait for 10 minutes.

-Wipe thoroughly using a clean mop or rag.
-Give the floor a warm water bath.
-Towel-dry the floor.
+After that, wipe thoroughly using a clean mop or rag.
+Finally, give the floor a warm water bath and towel-dry the floor.

 - Baking soda

 First, sprinkle baking soda on the floor.
 Second, cut lemons in halves.
-Take a half to scrub the floor and squeeze the juice out while scrubbing.
-Keep doing like this.
+Take half to scrub the floor and squeeze the juice out while scrubbing.
+Keep doing this.

 - 3 parts of water